ttupper92618/codeceptjs-native-web-POC/README.md

 | <img src="./assets/design_base.png" width="250"/> | <img src="./assets/design_capture.png" width="250"/> | <img src="./assets/design_diff.png" width="250"/> |

 Notice how the diff image highlights (in magenta) the areas that differ between the base and capture images.

+## **Roadmap**

+This POC will be extended in the following manner some time soon:

+- Integration with ReportPortal.io, an open source containerized report aggregator allowing report aggregation from test runs across different platforms, e.g. web, ios native, android native, and so on.

+- Multi-target execution; being able to run tests against multiple devices and platforms at the same time.

+- Better abstraction of run strings, allowing test runs to be made flexibly with different features enabled / disabled.

+- Expanded visual testing support.

+## **Known Issues**

+- This project executes tests against android applications using uiautomator, the native ui automation tool provided by Google.
+The appium community variant (uiautomator2) will not work with this project.

+- Visual testing does not properly handle differences between devices or device platforms, which makes the the implementation more restrictive and brittle than desired.